decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 The event data returns a string for the `entityId`.
 If you want to reference the actual entity by that ID to affect it in some way, use `engine.entities[e.hit.entityId]`.

 > Note: We recommend that when possible you use the approach of adding an `OnPointerDown` component to each entity you want to make interactive, instead of using a global button event.
 The scene's code isn't able to hint to a player that an entity is interactive when hovering on it unless the entity has an `OnPointerDown`, `OnPointerUp`, or `OnClick` component.

+#### Tracking player movements

+In real-time multiplayer games where the timing of player movements is critical, you may want to keep track of each player's position using a 3rd party server as the source of truth.
+You can improve response time by listening to the button in advance and predict their effects in your server before the avatar has shifted position.

+This approach helps compensate for network delays, but is sure to result in discrepancies, so you should also regularly poll the player's current position to make corrections.
+Balancing these predictions and corrections may require plenty of fine-tuning.

 ## Ray Obstacles